 If you ever forget your password, you can have a new one-time login link emailed to you.
 Use it to log in and then re-set your password immediately.

 Note: When using this one-time log in do not do anything else on the site before setting your password or you will be prompted for your old password which you do not have.

-To log out use the logout button in the login block (in the footer region on a standard Drutopia site).
+To log out, use the logout link located in the top, right hand region above the main menu on a standard Drutopia site.
 Alternately, go

 Roles and user accounts¶

 - A key reason for using a content management system such as Drupal is to spread out the work of adding content to your site.
 Ensure that all staff members or volunteers who are in a position to contribute to the site have an account set up for them and are assigned the appropriate role for the tasks they will be carrying out on the site.

 - Start by logging in with a site manager account.

 - Once logged in, with the manager role, you will see a toolbar at the top of the page.

 - Start by clicking the button “Add user”.

 - Type in a user name as well as an email and a password.
 Note that any email address may only be used for one user account.